 How much does it cost to participate?

-$150 for the first team from your school and $100 for each additional team.
+$125 for each team from your school.
 This fee is collected by the national organization, JETS.

 How many teams can I bring?

 There is no limit to the number of teams a school can bring; however, there cannot be more than 8 students on a team.

 All students in grades 9-12 are eligible to compete in TEAMS.
 Students can be from high schools-public, private, home schools-youth groups or clubs and organizations (Boy/Girl Scouts, 4-H, Junior Achievement, etc.).

 What time does the competition start and finish?

 Typically, the competition starts around 9:00AM and concludes with the awards ceremony around 2:00PM.

 No, Lunch for you and your students is on your own.
 There are dining options in the lower level of the Memorial Union (subs, pizza, tacos, burgers, chinese) or there are several fast food options around the perimeter of campus.